AkihoSuzuha/UnixReborn/README.md

 **[Our target]** <br />
 To have 10% of www-servers and 1% of desktop computers running Unix at 2030th year.<br />
 So we will:<br />
 * Port software to Unix V7th.
 *  Write drivers for USB, IP/TCP Networking, Modern File systems.
-  * Create package manager for Unix and for Linux and for... windows probably.
+*  create package manager for Unix and for Linux and for... windows probably.
-  * Write our own graphic driver.
+*  write our own graphic driver.
 *  create Desktop Enviroment for Unix.